ashacekar/Customer-Loyalty-Index-For-Hotel-Data/README.md

 # Customer-Loyalty-Index-For-Hotel-Data
-This is a MEAN stack project developed in web technology course by students of KLE Technological University,Hubbali
+This is a MEAN stack project developed in web technology course by students of KLE Technological University,Hubbali for following Transil Technologies Pvt.
+Ltd Problem Statement:
+TSL-17.0
+Customer Loyalty Index Businesses often have methodologies to reward users for being their customers or using their products for a long time.
+Suppose you are an administrator of a business.
+Develop a customer loyalty index to reward these customers.
+Create a basic UI where you can input the criteria to determine loyalty.
+Give an option to input different conditions and criteria and generate loyalty ranks accordingly.
+Display the loyalty ranked customers in a tabular format.
+Consider a hotel segment to populate data.

 Contributors:
 Ashish Kar, Arundati Dixit, Deepali Naik and Deepti Nadkarni 3rd Year, 6th Sem, SoCSE